What is the Difference Between Resin Bonded and Resin Bound Gravel?

 - Hand applied by specialist installers using a trowel to ensure a good quality end result.

 As you can see there are a few significant differences between these two flooring types.
-Each one has its own advantages depending on the nature of your project so it’s a good idea to research the different specifications.
-If you would like some more detailed product sheets we can send these over for you to have a look at and decide which surface would be best for you.
+Each one has its own advantages depending on the nature of your project.
+Therefore it’s a good idea to research the different specifications.
+If you would like some more detailed product sheets we can send these over.
+You can then have a look at and decide which surface would be best for you.

 Get in Touch